Let me tell you about the time I used ten meditations for confidence and self-esteem. And I’ll share the scripts for those meditations with you.

 - Nod to yourself occasionally and when speaking to others

-Not only does this body language make you confident, it does wonder for your charisma.
+Not only does this body language make you confident, but it does also wonder for your charisma.

 Incidentally, for one of the absolute best meditations for confidence and self-esteem is to stand with strong body language and then meditate on sensations in your body.
 This is similar to the Taoist meditation of Zhan Zhuang (pole standing)

-Three months after my fall from grace I learned a truly remarkable tip for confidence.
+Three months after my fall from grace, I learned a genuinely remarkable tip for confidence.

-This tip completely changed my definition of confidence.
-And it turned my world around.
+This tip completely changed my definition of self-worth and turned my world around.

-We usually think that confidence is a personal thing, that it is entirely about us, ourselves, and whether we have feel good or not.
+We usually think that self-worth is a personal thing, that it is entirely about us, ourselves, and whether we have feel good or not.

-People who believe the world is kind and loving naturally have high level of confidence because they believe that other people will help them and be kind to them even if they mess up.
+People who believe the world is kind and loving naturally have a high level of confidence because they think that other people will help them and be kind to them even if they mess up.

 How do you do that?

-Practice loving kindness meditation.
-For confidence this one is huge.
-If you are feeling low and hating yourself, or if you’re feeling negative about other people, you will get a lot out this technique.
-It’s definitely one of the best types of meditation for self esteem.
+Practice loving-kindness meditation.
+For confidence, this one is huge.
+If you are feeling low and hating yourself, or if you’re feeling cynical about other people, you will get a lot out this technique.
+It’s definitely one of the best types of meditation for self-esteem.
+No script required.
 To do this, simply meditate while imagining receiving and giving love and kindness to and from other people.

 I had come so far.
 I had broken up with my ex then reconnected.
-I had been homeless than returned back home to England.
-I had been at my absolutely lowest point in life.
+I had been homeless than returned home to England.
+I had been at the absolute lowest point in life.
 And I had pulled my way back up.

 My confidence was high.
-Now I wanted to maximize my confidence and to sustain it.
+Now I wanted to maximize my self-worth and sustain it.

 That’s why I started positivity training.

-There are so many psychological techniques we can use to train the mind to be confident: mindfulness, self love, meditation, cognitive behavioral therapy, affirmations, mantras…
+There are so many psychological techniques we can use to train the mind to be confident: mindfulness, self-love, meditation, cognitive behavioural therapy, affirmations, mantras…

 How do you know which techniques to use?

-I used a handful of very powerful strategies.
-And these strategies trained my mind to be confident and posititive.
+I used a handful of potent strategies.
+And these strategies trained my mind to be confident and positive.